 The crime rate has increased over the past decade in Oregon, going from 7,804 crimes in 2006 to 8,237 by 4% higher than it was back in 2006.
 The largest percentage of violent crimes falls into the Aggravated Assault category, with Revised Rape being the least popular crime in the state.

-A peace officer may arrest someone with a legal, valid arrest warrant.
+An Oregon warrant search can be done by a peace officer with a legal and valid arrest warrant.
 They may also arrest someone when they have probable cause to believe they committed a misdemeanor, felony, or another type of crime or offense.
 If the peace officer receives word that someone has committed, or is committing a crime, they may also arrest them at that time.
 If a peace officer suspects someone of child abuse or domestic abuse, they have the right to arrest them.
 If someone violates his or her parole or probation order as well any restraining orders, a peace officer may take them into custody.

-A peace officer with or without a warrant can arrest someone in Oregon.
+A peace officer with or without a warrant is allowed to to arrest someone.
 A parole or probation officer can also arrest someone in the state.
-Any federal law enforcement agent may even arrest someone in Oregon.
-Any private person has the right to arrest someone in Oregon when they witness a crime being committed or they have cause to believe the person committed a crime.
+Any federal law enforcement agent may even conduct an arrest.
+Any private person has the right to arrest someone when they witness a crime being committed or they have cause to believe the person committed a crime.
 The law requires that the private person immediately turn the arrested person over the local law enforcement.

 Arrests and other criminal convictions will stay on an Oregon record forever if the person does nothing.
 However, they have the option of requesting a “set aside” which is Oregon’s version of expungement.
 Arrests, where they were never charged or convicted, can be set aside.
 Convictions for minor felonies and misdemeanors can also be set aside.
 Offenders must first wait a specific amount of time after sentencing to apply.
 They can also request to have their serious felonies downgraded to misdemeanors.

-Oregon allows people with criminal records to apply for a “set aside” which is the same as sealing of their records.
+People with criminal records are allowed to apply for a “set aside” which is the same as sealing of their records.
 There are quite a few rules and stipulations someone must comply with when requesting a set-aside.
 They can also ask to have their serious felonies be downgraded to misdemeanors, making them easier to get sealed and off the record.
 Arrests that did not result in charges or a conviction are easier to get removed than convictions.
 If someone committed a felony, the law does permit them to request restoration of their right to own firearms.